Cardiac Rhythm Management Specialist Nurse and Arrhythmia Nurse Consultant Team

 Ward cover for elective and non-elective patients

-Patients are referred to the service via various routes including general practitioners and the accident and emergency department.
+Patients are referred to the service via various routes including general practitioners and the emergency department.

 - Atrial fibrillation